-Puerto Rico Governor Aims For 95% Power Restoration by December
+Puerto Rico’s Governor Aims for 95-Percent Power Restoration by December

-Governor Ricardo Rosselló said he would attempt to restore 95% of Puerto Rico’s electrical power by December 15, which would be almost three months since the island was devastated by Hurricane Maria.
-He said he aimed to have 30% of power back by the end of October.
+Governor Ricardo Rosselló said he would attempt to restore 95 percent of Puerto Rico’s electrical power by December 15, which would be almost three months since the island was devastated by Hurricane Maria.
+He said he aimed to have 30 percent of power back by the end of October.

 In a statement, Rosselló said he was setting the deadlines “so that our people can have clear and established metrics.”
 Some initial estimates had been even more dire than the timeline he laid out.

-Only 15% of Puerto Ricans had power as of Sunday – the number of customers without it has actually ticked back up in recent days.
-About 58% of people have cell phone service, and 64% have access to clean drinking water.
+Only 15 percent of Puerto Ricans had power as of Sunday — the number of customers without it has actually ticked back up in recent days.
+About 58 percent of people have cell-phone service, and 64 percent have access to clean drinking water.

 The dearth of reliable electricity since the storm hit on September 20 has resulted in many serious problems, from non-functioning cash machines to lack of internet service.
 But it’s Puerto Rico’s overwhelmed hospitals that have faced the gravest consequences.